NHSDTC - Most Frequently Asked Questions

 • Be schooled in and perform in accordance with one of the four branches of the Armed Forces

-If your program meets these four regulations, you are welcome to apply for entry.
+If your program meets these two basic regulations, you are welcome to apply for entry.

 We at Sports Network International do believe that the competition would have a broad appeal not only within the JROTC community.
 Rest assured, if and when the cards fall in just the right place, we would love nothing more than to showcase the National High School Drill Team Championships on a National network.
 Maybe when one of the Nationals attendees goes on to become the CEO of a major Fortune 500 company, this situation will change around in a big hurry!